zammad/zammad-admin-documentation/manage/text-modules.rst

 Of course you can also use multi line snippets.

-Delete or clone text modules
+Delete or Clone Text Modules
 ----------------------------

 Often similar text modules have to be created or unnecessary ones deleted.